The Old Minto Family Recovery Camp is an Athabascan alternative to substance abuse treatment; a place to begin healing in a traditional setting.

 It is our belief that for Alaska Natives today, alcohol and drug use became a toxic way of coping with a loss of traditional Native values, cultural patterns, identities, relationships, and unresolved trauma.

-The first step to determine if you are eligible for services is to complete the enrollment application (263KB).
-If you are sending by fax, please list everything that you are faxing on the cover page and you must call to confirm that we received the fax.
+The first step to determine if you are eligible for services is to complete the enrollment application.
+If you are sending by fax 907-459-3835, please list everything that you are faxing on the cover page and you must call to confirm that we received the fax at 907-452-8251 ext.
+3097.
 If your partner will attend with you, he or she must also complete all requirements.

 After your assessment has been approved for services, we will need the following.
 All forms needed are attached.

 - Criminal History is required for all persons over the age of 18 who will be attending the program.
-OMFRC requires the criminal history to be acquired from the Alaska State Troopers Office within 1 month of your admission.
+OMFRC requires the criminal history to be acquired from the Alaska State Troopers Office within 3 months of your admission.
 There is a $20 dollar cash fee for each request.
-You will need 2 pieces of identification (ID) in order for them to release your criminal history to you.
-Acceptable ID’s (one with a picture) are the following: (1) birth certificate (2) Alaska driver’s license (3) Alaska ID card (4) Tribal card (5) hunting or fishing license (6) organ donor card (7) social security card.
-If you plan to pick up a criminal history report when you get here, please do not forget to bring your id.
+You will need 2 pieces of photo identification (ID) in order for them to release your criminal history to you.
+Acceptable ID’s are the following: (1) Alaska driver’s license (2) Alaska ID card (3) Tribal card (4) organ donor card with picture.
+If you plan to pick up a criminal history report when you get here, please do not forget to bring your two pieces of photo id.
 If you do not have required id’s, you will not be able to pick up your criminal history report and OMFRC will not admit you.
 Any individual convicted of a sexual offense or with extensive history of violence will not be admitted into OMFRC.

-- Physical Exam (50KB) completed within 3 months is required for all members of the family attending the program.
+- Physical Exam (28KB) completed within 3 months is required for all members of the family attending the program.
 The physical can only be completed and signed by a medical doctor or a physician assistant.
-Sorry we cannot accept physicals from a community Health Aid.
+Sorry we cannot accept physicals from a Community Health Aide.

 - Verification of Eligibility to receive services.
 First time applicants are required to fill out the registration form at the top of this page to create a chart with TCC.
 The Registration department would like this two weeks in advance of your arrival.
-You will need to include in the packet a copy of your certificate of Indian blood, birth certificate and a state id for each individual.
+You will need to include in the packet a copy of your (CIB card) Certificate of Indian Blood, birth certificate and a state id for each individual.
 You can request a registration packet by calling 459-3800 ext.
 3087.
 Registration staff is also available to assist you with alternate resources and may call to help you with the process.

 Old Minto Family Recovery Camp lies in the original village of old Minto, 40 miles west of Fairbanks on the Tanana River and is only accessible by: